• Skip to main content

 Below are the new words used in the example sentence.

-• kono – この : a determiner used before a noun referring to a thing close to the speaker.
+• kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “ichigo” to say “this strawberry” in Japanese.

 • ichigo – 苺 (いちご) : a noun meaning ‘strawberry’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.